Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Proofs

-\end{prop*} \begin{proof} First note that the set $\F = \G \cup \Gt$ follows a Poisson process with rate $\lambda(\s,\w,\t)$, conditioned to have at least 1 event.
+\end{theorem*} \begin{proof} First note that the set $\F = \G \cup \Gt$ follows a Poisson process with rate $\lambda(\s,\w,\t)$, conditioned to have at least 1 event.
 The probability that such a Poisson process produces $1$ or more events is $1-\exp(-\int \lambda(\theta,\w, \t) d \theta d\w d\t)$.
 It follows that conditioning on this event, $\F$ has density with respect to $\scP_\lambda$ given by the ratio in the first parentheses.
 Each element $f$ of $F$ is assigned to either $\G$ or $\Gt$, with probability ${1-\shadow\f\G}$ or $\shadow\f\G$ respectively.
 This gives the terms in the second parentheses.
 Finally, the $i$th observation is assigned to cluster $(\s,\w,\t) \in G$ with probability $\w/\G_\Weight$, with its value having density $\px{x_i}{\s}$ with respect to $dx$.
 Marginalizing over cluster assignments, and considering all $n$ observations, we get the final terms.
-The result then follows easily from \Cref{lem:poiss_density}. \end{proof}
+The result then follows easily from Lemma \ref{lem:poiss_density}. \end{proof}

-To prove~\cref{prop:Gt}, we start with the following useful (and not new) result: \begin{lemma} Consider two Poisson processes on some space $\cY$, with intensities $\lambda(y)$ and $\mu(y)$.
+To prove~\Cref{prop:Gt}, we start with the following useful (and not new) result.
+Below, we give a less combinatorial and slightly more general proof than what~\citet{rao2017matern} used implicitly in their work: \begin{lemma} Consider two Poisson processes on some space $\cY$, with intensities $\lambda(y)$ and $\mu(y)$.
 Then the former has density with respect to the latter given by

 \end{lemma} \begin{proof} Consider a function $h:\cY \rightarrow \Re$.
 For a point process $M$ on $\cY$, we overload notation, and define the linear functional $h(M) = \sum_{m \in M} h(m)$.
 Write $\EE_\scM[h(M)]$ for the expectation of $h(M)$ when $M$ is distributed as a point process with measure $\scM$.
 Recall that $\scP_\lambda$ corresponds to a rate-$\lambda(\cdot)$ Poisson process on $\cY$, and $\scP_\mu$, to a rate-$\mu(\cdot)$ Poisson process.
 We first note that from Campbell's theorem~\citep{kingman1992poisson}, for a rate-$\mu(\cdot)$ Poisson process, we have